What Does Heroin Do: 15 Effects Of The Drug

 5. Depression

 This is one of the most common side effects of a heroin overdose.
+But what does heroin do to cause depression?
 Not only heroin overdoses but depression can be caused by the overdose of any other drugs as well.

 Suppose you are suffering from serious depression or other problems related to mental health.
 In that case, you can also contact or check with the mental health services administration, who will guide you to get out of the crisis.